joey-qytyku/OS-90-fixed/docs/drivers/Drivers.md

 This function will claim a BUS_FREE or RECL_16 as BUS_INUSE and set the owner to kernel.
 Plug-and-play drivers will know not to use this vector.
 This can be used to replace 16-bit interrupts to allow for a seamless transition between environments.

-Drivers for non-PnP devices must be loaded first to ensure there is no conflict.

 The driver should be passed a parameter to select the IRQ.

 ```